• Home

 Proposal Indicators:

-- The proposed activities have a clear, realistic plan achievable within the timeframe and a
+3. The proposed activities have a clear, realistic plan achievable within the timeframe and a reasonable budget.

-Each application is scored 1–5 in each KPI and pillar (max = 45 points).
+Each application is scored 1–5 in each pillar (max = 40 points).

 Readiness and Assessment Criteria Points Total